moneroexamples/xmregcore/README.md

-# Set of c++ code that is used commonly among moneroexamples repositories
+# Moneroexamples core repositories

-This repository include code that is oftenly used among moneroexamples projects.
+This repository includes code that is oftenly used among moneroexamples projects.
 It includes:

  - classess for decoding outputs/inputs, payment ids